 Dirk Rohne was elected to the Port Commission in July 2017.
-He currently serves as the Commission President.
+He currently serves as the Commission Secretary.
 Growing up, Dirk’s family owned two farms— one in Madras, Oregon, where he was born, and one in Brownsmead, just outside of Knappa.
 He currently resides in the same Brownsmead house that he grew up in, and he and his wife operate a dairy farm which they purchased in 2001.
 The 200 acre farm has close to 300 cows of different ages.
 It is a family farm, in every sense of the word, as they are a young family with two children.

 Commissioner Rohne has lived in Brownsmead for over 45 years, with the exception of time away at Oregon State University and abroad in Germany and New Zealand.
 He and his wife live here because “this is very much where we want to be,” and he finds plenty of reasons to love this area.
 Brownsmead has a “natural splendor” and a strong community feel.